nickbalestra/nickbalestra.github.io/about.md

 permalink: about/
 profile: true
 ---
-I am a software engineer, with a background in product and user experience design.
+I am a software engineer, with a background in product design.
 I enjoy thinking about user experience as much as solving difficult technical problems.

 Opinions are my own.
 Code snippets are open source.